Sajeyks/Sajeyks/README.md

-## How you doin:wink:, my name is Sajeyks
+## :wink:How U doin!
+Its Sajeyks here!
 <br>

 ## I'm a Student, Developer, Tutor, Contributor and not a Husband!